"Wha-do-i-do?! Wha-do-i-do?! Wha-do-i-do?!" I asked her panicking.

 Before I knew it he was on his knees and I had him in a choke hold.
 The crowd went crazy again.
 He still couldn't move his arms so he was left strangling in mine.
 That was it, I had won.
 I actually won.

 The crowd at first was in mixed feelings, but soon they all began chanting, "Kill him!
 Kill him!
 Kill him!"

 I couldn't believe it, less than an hour ago he was everyone's favorite champion and now they all chanted in unison to kill him.
 It was sickening.

 I wasn't sure if Akiko was still in control, but I wasn't going to let myself kill a now defenseless man.
 My arms and legs burned but I forced myself to let go of his neck and step back.
 He fell face-down on the dirt ground, unable to move.

 Everyone booed and threw their trash at me.
 I didn't care.
 I wasn't going to take a man's life for their entertainment, for their satisfaction.

 Soon an army of guards wearing protective gear and helmets came out.
 I didn't bother resisting.
 Apparently I was being summoned by Vaughan again.
 I was circled by at least 10 guards who all held electrified clubs this time.

-Once again I was handcuffed and I was getting pretty used to it.
-We made our way to a ramp that led directly to Vaughan’s fortified booth at the top.
+Once again I was handcuffed.
+I was getting pretty used to it.
+We made our way to a ramp that led directly to Vaughan's fortified booth at the top.